|ArchaeologyTour||ArchitectureTour||Art, Craft &Design Tours||GardensTour||GastronomyTours||HistoryTour|

 Constitution Hill is a historical landmark that tells the tale of South Africa’s difficult past and its remarkable transition to democracy.
 Hear about the genesis of its inspiring collection of artworks all connected in some way to the highest court in the land and its values.

 Brenthurst Garden is rated as one of the finest in South Africa and placed among the great gardens of the world.
 It’s an oasis of calm where pioneer landscaper Joane Pim designed a European style garden for Sir Ernest and Lady Oppenheimer.
-Under Strilli Oppenheimer’s helming hands, there’s a new aesthetic of biodynamic and naturalistic gardening principles, though she has retained the original roses and link with The Quiet Garden Trust.
+Under Strilli Oppenheimer’s helming hands, there’s a new aesthetic of biodynamic and naturalistic gardening principles.

 In the evening, you’ll be welcomed into a private showcase for an ‘insiders’ dinner.

-DAY 11 – JOHANNESBURG / THE CRADLE OF HUMANKIND
+DAY 11 – THE CRADLE OF HUMANKIND / A FOSSIL SAFARI

 Though carefully complied, the itinerary may vary slightly due to unpredictable weather or in response to spontaneous opportunities that may arise